TCU vs. Texas Tech NCAA Football Odds, Plays and Insights | October 9, 2021

 - The Horned Frogs have been favored by 2.5 points or more two times this season and have not covered the spread in any of them.

-- TCU's games this year have hit the over two times in three opportunities (66.7%).
+- TCU's games this year have hit the over on two of three set point totals (66.7%).

-- When TCU records more than 30.8 points, it is 0-2 against the spread and 2-1 overall.
+- TCU is 0-2 against the spread and 2-1 overall in games when it records more than 30.8 points.

-- TCU is 0-2 against the spread and 2-1 overall when the team churns out over 387 yards.
+- In games that TCU totals more than 387 yards, the team is 0-2 against the spread and 2-1 overall.

-- The Horned Frogs have six giveaways this season, while the Red Raiders have seven takeaways .

 - Find the latest spread and moneyline odds for TCU at SISportsbook.